PoisotLab/ms_metaweb_perspectives/README.md

 between species at a large spatial scale.
 But as @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; any inference of a metaweb at large scales must contend with several novel, and interwoven, families of problems.
+In this section, we list some of the most pressing research priorities (*i.e.* problems that can be adressed with subsequent data analysis or simulations), as well as issues related to the application of these methods at the science-policy interface.

-The first is the taxonomic and spatial limit of the metaweb to embed and transfer.
-If the initial metaweb is too narrow in scope, notably from a taxonomic point of view, the chances of finding another area with enough related species (through phylogenetic relatedness or similarity of functional traits) to make a reliable inference decreases; this would likely be indicated by large confidence intervals during estimation of the values in the low-rank space, or by non-overlapping trait distributions in the known and unknown species.
+The first open research problem is the taxonomic and spatial limit of the metaweb to embed and transfer.
+If the initial metaweb is too narrow in scope, notably from a taxonomic point of view, the chances of finding another area with enough related species (through phylogenetic relatedness or similarity of functional traits) to make a reliable inference decreases; this would likely be indicated by large confidence intervals during estimation of the values in the low-rank space, meaning that the representation of the original graph is difficult to transfer to the new problem.
+In addition, other problems can arise due to non-overlapping trait distributions in the known and unknown species.
-Alternatively a metaweb is too large (taxonomically), then the resulting embeddings would have interactions relative to taxonomic groups that not present in the new location, resulting in the potential under or over estimation of the strength of new predicted interactions.
+Alternatively a metaweb is too large (taxonomically), then the resulting embeddings would need to represent interactions between taxonomic groups that are not present in the new location.
+This would lead to a much higher variance in the starting dataset, and to under-dispersal in the target dataset, resulting in the potential under or over estimation of the strength of new predicted interactions.
 The lack of well documented metawebs is currently preventing the development of more concrete guidelines.
 The question of phylogenetic relatedness and dispersal is notably true if the metaweb is assembled in an area with mostly endemic species (*e.g.* a system that has undergone recent radiation and might not have an analogous system with which to draw knowledge from), and as with every predictive algorithm, there is room for the application of our best ecological judgement.
+Because this problem relates to dispersal of species in the geographic or phylogenetic space, it can certainly be approached through assessing the performance of embedding transfer in simulated starting/target species pools.

 The second series of problems relate to determining which area should be used to infer the new metaweb in, as this determines the species pool that must be used.